makeruniverse/docs/docs/studios/maker-studio.md

 The Modeler Workstation is a stationary computer in the Maker Studio.
 It offers software tools for various use cases: create digital models, 3D print digital models, or print labels and posters.

 Our printers are free to use.
-If you are not familiar with them, do not hesitate to contact our our Maker Team for support.
+If you are not familiar with them, do not hesitate to contact our our [Maker Studio Team](../team/team.md/#maker-studio-team) for support.

 ### CAD Software: Autodesk Fusion